Ghana heads for two-horse presidential vote

 "Everybody wants the Ghana election to go well.
 We already have too many trouble spots in the region to deal with."

-A key producer and exporter of cocoa, oil and gold, Ghana saw its economy severely hit by the pandemic and the Akufo-Addo administration is struggling to cope.
+A key exporter of cocoa, oil and gold, Ghana saw its economy severely hit by the pandemic.

 Growth in the nation of 30 million people is expected to fall to 0.9 percent in 2020, the lowest in 30 years, according to the IMF, and a steep decline from 6.5 percent expansion in 2019.